raptor-ml/docs/docs/docs/concepts/1-basics.md

 ---
 title: The basics
 ---
-In this tutorial, we'll cover the basics of using the LabSDK to write features.
+In this tutorial, we'll cover the basics of LabSDK to write features and models.

 # Install the LabSDK